porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 # Textarea

 Use Textareas in forms when you need to let users enter and edit an amount of text that’s longer than a single line.
 Don't use a Textarea component if you want to allow users to enter shorter responses that are no longer than a single line, such as a phone number or name.
 In this case, you should use the Text Field component.
 Textareas should always be accompanied by labels, helping the user to understand the type of input that is required.

 ---

 ## Variants

-### Placeholder

-Placeholder text disappears when a user types in the input.
-If a user doesn’t enter a value and moves to another part of a form, the placeholder text reappears in the former text box.
-However, using placeholder text is not recommended since users can misinterpret it as already filled in content.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)

-<p-textarea-wrapper label="Some label"><textarea name="some-name" placeholder="Some placeholder text"></textarea></p-textarea-wrapper>

 ### Pure (without label)